sqlballs/MicrosoftFabricPre-Con/fabricoverview/00 - Pre-Requisites.md

 - Click Show all
 - Validate that you see the options available to you to create Microsoft Fabric objects such as a Lakehouse, a Data Warehouse, Pipelines, KQL Database, or an EventStream

+If you have completed all these steps, [you can continue to the first Module.](https://github.com/sqlballs/MicrosoftFabricPre-Con/blob/main/fabricoverview/01%20-%20Introduction%20and%20Overview.md)